Natural Resources

 Ecological site concept

 The central concept of the Ustic Fog Drip Forest is of well drained, deep Andisols formed in deposits of volcanic ash ranging from 11,000 to 300,000 years old.
-Annual air temperatures and rainfall create cool (isomesic), seasonally dry (ustic) soil conditions conducive to plant species found on similar high elevation areas on the islands of Hawaii and Maui.
-However, frequent and persistent cloud cover at ground level adds significant amounts of moisture to the soil by fog drip captured by tree canopies.
+Soil textures are ashy or medial sandy loams or loamy sands, and many soils have high rock contents and/or vitric (volcanic glass) mineralogy, resulting in fairly low water holding capacity.
+Annual air temperatures and rainfall are associated with cool (isomesic), seasonally dry (ustic) soil conditions where this site occurs between 4,500 and 8,250 feet in elevation.
+While average rainfall is fairly low (20 to 40 inches), frequent and persistent cloud cover at ground level in most of the area adds significant amounts of moisture to the soil by fog drip captured by tree canopies.
 Trees tend to grow in clumps interspersed with open areas vegetated by grasses and shrubs.
 Overstory trees are short to medium in stature (16 to 40 feet; 5 to 12 meters).
-Common overstory species are mamani (Sophora chrysophylla), naio (Myoporum sandwicense), sandalwood (Santalum paniculatum), akoko (Chamaesyce olowaluana), and mountain pilo (Coprosma montana).
+Common overstory species are mamane (Sophora chrysophylla), naio (Myoporum sandwicense), sandalwood (Santalum paniculatum), akoko (Chamaesyce olowaluana), and mountain pilo (Coprosma montana).

 Associated sites